abitofhelp/bazel8_go/pkg/greeting/README.md

 ## Overview

-The greeting package offers a way to generate personalized greeting messages with monetary amounts.
+The greeting package offers a way to generate personalized greeting messages.
 It's designed to be context-aware, supporting cancellation and timeouts, and provides comprehensive error handling.

 ## Features

 - Context-aware operations with support for cancellation and timeouts
-- Personalized greeting messages with formatted monetary amounts
+- Personalized greeting messages
 - Comprehensive error handling with custom error types
 - Input validation